jimrobinson/trace/README.md

 	BenchmarkSecondListener	 5000000	       373    ns/op
 	BenchmarkBothListeners	 5000000	       381    ns/op

-However, I'm not exactly following the structure of the original library and it may be I'm losing cycles in other parts of the implementation.
+Interestingly enough, changing my implementation to pass the formatting string and args directly to the listener brings the numbers back into line with the original implementation:

+	github.com/jimrobinson/trace deferred formatting:
+	BenchmarkFunctionCall	500000000	         6.71 ns/op
+	BenchmarkNoListeners	20000000	        81.5  ns/op
+	BenchmarkOtherListeners	10000000	       218    ns/op
+	BenchmarkFirstListener	 5000000	       321    ns/op
+	BenchmarkSecondListener	 5000000	       323    ns/op
+	BenchmarkBothListeners	 5000000	       329    ns/op

+But of course that change drops the actual evaluation of the format and args from the benchmark.
+Making the same changes to the original library brings similar improvements:

+	github.com/seehuhn/trace deferred formatting:
+	BenchmarkFunctionCall	200000000	         9.45 ns/op
+	BenchmarkNoListeners	20000000	        84.3  ns/op
+	BenchmarkOtherListeners	10000000	       213    ns/op
+	BenchmarkFirstListener	10000000	       206    ns/op
+	BenchmarkSecondListener	10000000	       205    ns/op
+	BenchmarkBothListeners	10000000	       225    ns/op

-That said, I am still hopeful that time and memory savings can be realized in the case where one is logging large amounts of data, e.g., Trace level logging of an a large data structure.
+I am still hopeful that time and memory savings can be realized in the case where one is logging large amounts of data, e.g., Trace level logging of an a large data structure.

 Usage
 -----